 - Prepare your seasonings and rehydrate your casings.
 (If you are using a starter culture you'll want to rehydrate your culture at this point as well)

-- Add your seasonings (and starter culture if you are using that) to your mince meat and mix till it becomes very tacky.
+- Add your seasonings and starter culture to your mince meat and mix till it becomes very tacky.
 If you grab a small handful it will stick to your hand if you hold your hand upside down.

-- Press under a heavy cutting board during fermentation at 75-80F for 24-48 hours. (if using a starter culture ferment for only 24 hours at 75F-80F)
+- (OPTIONAL) Press under a heavy cutting board during fermentation

-- Once finished fermenting hang in an area of 55F with 80% humidity for 3 days.
-If using a larger casing allow your sujuk to hang for up to 7 days.
+- Once finished fermenting hang in an area of 55F with 80% humidity for 3-7 days (or until target weight loss has been achieved).
 The longer you hang it the drier it will become (personal preference)

 We are Amazon Affiliates which means if you happen to buy something from Amazon after clicking one of our links we get a tiny percentage.
 This happens at no cost to you and really helps us offset the costs of running this site.
 Thank you in advance.